nest/nest-simulator/doc/userdoc/guides/spatially_structured_networks.rst

 The most important feature of the spatially-structured networks is the ability to create connections between NodeCollections with quite some flexibility.
-In this chapter, we will illustrate how to specify and create connections.
+In this section, we will illustrate how to specify and create connections.
 All connections are created using the ``Connect`` function.

-.. _sec:conn_basics:

 Basic principles
 ~~~~~~~~~~~~~~~~

-.. _sec:terminology:
+.. _sec:spatial_terminology:

 Terminology
 ^^^^^^^^^^^